lumkinyun/TARUMT-FYP-LyxLatex/README.md

 ## Usage

 Download the TARUC-FYP-LyxLatex template and open it.
-Try to preview it by view button or shortcut (Ctrl + R).
+Try to preview it by pressing view button or shortcut (Ctrl + R).
 It will preview the document if installation is done correctly.